ZeroTrustAccess/Cyber/README.md

 -Work in Technology-

-My whole life I've been the "computer guy",or the guy everyone took their phone to when they had an issue.
+My whole life I've been the "computer guy", or the guy everyone took their phone to when they had an issue.
 I started my adventure with **Coursera** before I came across the **Google Cybersecurity Professional Certificte**.
 I had first started about a year prior working my way through the **Google It Support Professional Certificate**.
 This was right when Google was ramping up its education material on **Coursera**.
-I made my way through half if the program, completing:
+I made my way through half of the program, completing:
 - Technical Support Fundamentals (04/13/21)
 - The Bits and Bytes of Computer Networking (05/05/21)
 - Operating Systems and You: Becoming a Power User (03/15/21)